Infineon/secure-sockets/README.md

 ### PKCS mode

+#### Secure Kits

+Secure kits will have inbuilt secure element to store the keys and certificates which can be provisioned into the device.

 1. Provision the kit.
 See [Device provisioning steps](https://community.cypress.com/t5/Resource-Library/Provisioning-Guide-for-the-Cypress-CY8CKIT-064S0S2-4343W-Kit/ta-p/252469).

 2. Provision device certificate/RootCA certificate.
 Add/modify the respective policy *.json* file with the device and RootCA certificate path to be provisioned to the secured element as follows, and then re-provision the kit: